GSI-CS-CO/saftlib/README.md

     - The clock generator driver remembers the setting of any IO that was configured.
     - ...  (?)
   - The documentation of the user facing API is generated with doxygen and can be found in saftlib/html/index.html after running doxygen inside of the saftlib directory

-#### Startup of the daemon has changed
-  - **saftbusd libsaftd-service.so tr0:dev/wbm0**  (instead of **saftd tr0:dev/wbm0** in saftlib version 2)
-  - **saftbusd libsaftd-servcie.so tr0:dev/wbm0 libfg-firmware-service.so tr0** if the function generator is needed on a SCU
-  - **saftbusd libsaftd-service.so tr0:dev/wbm0 libburst-generator-service.so tr0** if the burst generator is needed on a TimingReceiver

 #### Installation
 To get something like saftlib v2, the following steps are needed: